 I was elated when they went to school.
 The first time they got on the bus for Kindergarten are two of my happiest memories so far.
 First and foremost because I knew they were ready.
 I felt a sense of pride in them, and in myself for helping to get them to that point.
 Secondly, because it meant that I got a little part of “me” back.

 I could be a little more like the person I was before I had kids.
 The person I was for nearly three decades that got buried in seven years of crying and diapers and potty training and teaching and yelling and more crying and craziness and all the good stuff in between.

 It’s a conundrum, becoming a Mom.
-It means you have to become completely selfless, putting everyone else’s needs before your own while at the same time taking care of yourself and not losing the part of you that was, at one time, all of you.
+It means you have to become completely selfless, putting the needs of everyone else before your own, while at the same time taking care of yourself and not losing the part of you that was, at one time, all of you.